Gum Disease Treatment in Middletown, NJ

-Gum disease is a serious condition that if left untreated, can lead to tooth loss in adults.
-Also referred to as periodontal disease, gum disease is caused by a build-up of plaque that is not properly removed.
-Our experienced dental team at Navesink Dental Care offers several treatment options to successfully treat gum disease.
+Gum disease, also called periodontal disease, is caused by a build-up of plaque that is not properly removed.
+Gum disease is a serious condition that if left untreated, can lead to tooth loss.
+Our experienced Middletown dental team at Navesink Dental Care offers several treatment options to successfully treat gum disease.

 Warning signs of gum disease: